rebeam-org-zz/pandocker/README.md

 5. `--lua-filter /filters/rfc8174.lua` -  use the RFC8174 filter (described later)

-6. `-H /styles/default-styles-header.html` - include the default CSS styles built into the container in html output
+6. `-H /styles/default-styles-header.html` - include the default CSS styles built into the container in html output, `-H` will insert the styles into the `<head>`

 7. Finally, `example.md` should be replaced with your input Markdown file, and `out/example.html` with your output file.
 Here we use the `out` directory, which is ignored by git.